Technologicat/unpythonic/README.md

  - It's still difficult to be sure these two approaches cover all cases; a read of `e.foo` gets a wrapped value, not the original; and this already violates [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) #1, #2 and #3.

 If we later choose go this route nevertheless, `<<` is a better choice for the syntax than `<<=`, because `let` needs `e.set(...)` to be valid in an expression context.

+The current solution for the assignment syntax issue is to use macros, to have both clean syntax at the use site and a relatively non-hacky implementation.

 ### TCO syntax and speed